merino22/Sokoban-Game/README.md

 ```bash
 $ EasyASM --sc-handler ./build/libsc-plugin.so --run ./SokobanGame/Sokoban.asm ./SokobanGame/Maps.asm SokobanGame/Figures.asm
 ```
+8. Sokoban Game should be up and running!
+Have fun!

 ## Recommendations
 Running Sokoban on VSCode terminal will give the game an overall better aesthetic

-8. You're all set!
-Have fun!

 ## Checking for EasyASM & CMake Installation
 To check EasyASM type following command in terminal